yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ycql.md

 ### Column and row sizes

-For consistent latency/performance, try keeping columns in the `2MB` range or less even though you support an individual column being about `32 MB`.
+For consistent latency/performance, keep columns in the `2MB` range or less.

-Big columns add up when selecting full rows or multiple of them.
-For consistent latency/performance, you suggest keeping the size of rows in the `32 MB` range or less.
+Big columns add up when selecting multiple columns or full rows.
+For consistent latency/performance, keep the size of individual rows in the `32 MB` range or less.

 ### Don't use big collections